techidaily/site-games-able/source/_posts/bg3-hw-specs-and-game-store-details.md

 | **DirectX**   | Version 11                                                                                                            | \-                                                                                          |
 | **Storage**   | 150GB SSD                                                                                                             | **Minimum** \- 150GB HDD**Recommended** \- 150GB SSD                                        |

- Apple silicon Macs generally run Baldur’s Gate better than Intel Macs—just one of the reasons[you might need an Apple silicon Mac](https://www.makeuseof.com/do-i-need-an-apple-silicon-mac/) .
+ Apple silicon Macs generally run Baldur’s Gate better than Intel Macs—just one of the reasons [you might need an Apple silicon Mac](https://www.makeuseof.com/do-i-need-an-apple-silicon-mac/) .

 * M1 and M2 Macs with 8GB RAM could run this game on low settings (and this includes all MacBook Airs).
 * M1 and M2 Macs with 16GB of RAM can run Baldur’s Gate 3 on high or ultra settings.